-Bridge power project is a 400MW liquefied petroleum gas (LPG) fuelled combined-cycle power plant being developed in Tema, Ghana.
-The project is the first of its kind to be undertaken in Africa and the biggest of its kind in the world.
+Bridge Power project is a 400MW liquefied petroleum gas (LPG)-fuelled combined-cycle power plant being developed in Tema, Ghana.
+The project is the first of its kind to be undertaken in Africa.

-The $953m power plant is being built in two phases with the first stage having a capacity of 194MW and the second having a capacity of 206MW.
+The $953m power plant is being built in two phases with the first stage with a capacity of 194MW and the second with a capacity of 206MW.

-Designed to operate for 25 years, the Bridge power plant will be a mix of both open and combined-cycle configuration.
+Designed to operate for 25 years, the Bridge Power plant is a mix of both open and combined-cycle configuration.

-Stage one of the project has been subdivided into 1a and 1b with capacities of 142.5MW and 51.5MW respectively.
-Stage 1a will be an open cycle configuration that is installed with five GE TM2500+ generator sets, including five LM 2500 gas turbines.
+Stage one of the project is subdivided into 1a and 1b with capacities of 142.5MW and 51.5MW respectively.
+Stage 1a is an open-cycle configuration that is installed with five GE TM2500+ generator sets, including five LM 2500 gas turbines.

-Stage 1b will comprise one GE steam turbine generator to enable combined-cycle operation.
-Additionally, five once-through steam generators, one air-cool condenser, on-site LPG storage and transportation pipeline and other balance of plant equipment, will be added during the stage.
+Stage 1b comprises one GE steam turbine generator to enable combined-cycle operation.
+Additionally, five once-through steam generators, one air-cool condenser, on-site LPG storage, transportation pipeline, and other balance of plant equipment will be added during the stage.

-Stage two of the project has also been subdivided into 2a and 2b, with capacities of 160MW and 46MW respectively.
+Stage two of the project was also subdivided into 2a and 2b with capacities of 160MW and 46MW respectively.

 A 9.4km-long LPG pipeline with a diameter of 12in will be built from the TEMA jetty to the Tema oil refinery.
 The pipeline will enable LPG to be transferred to a new purpose-built storage system at the refinery and will ensure there is LPG supply to the power plant throughout the year.

-A 1.1km-long water pipeline, raw and demineralised water storage tanks, diesel tanks with capacity of 30m³, main stacks, a demineralisation plant, and administration and warehouse facilities will also be part of the plant.
+A 1.1km-long water pipeline, raw, and demineralised water storage tanks, diesel tanks with a capacity of 30m³, main stacks, a demineralisation plant, and administration and warehouse facilities will also be part of the plant.